CheapMeow/cheapmeow.github.io/_posts/2023-12-19-ue5_niagara_sph.md

 ### Problem: Render Target has content in Niagara System Preview but no in the level

 After I found Render Target doesn't flicker, I put the Niagara System into level.
 Becuase my WorldGridExtent is very small, which is (6, 6, 6), so I had to scale the Niagara System to (100, 100, 100) size.
-I had talked before sprite size should also be large, but now we don't need sprite to show where the particles are, we only need a plane to show fluid renderring result, so we can disable sprite renderer in the SPH emitter.
+I had talked before sprite size should also be large, but now we don't need sprite to show where the particles are, we only need a plane to show fluid rendering result, so we can disable sprite renderer in the SPH emitter.
 But as I continued to make the fluid material, I found that Render Target has content in Niagara System Preview but no in the level.

 <figure style="width: 955px" class="align-center">
 <img src="/assets/images/ue5_niagara_sph/no_content_in_the_level.png">